MicrosoftDocs/windows-itpro-docs/windows/deployment/customize-boot-image.md

 ---

-### Existing boot image in WDS is updated with a new update boot image
+### WDS boot image is replaced with new updated boot image

 In the following boot image replacement scenario for WDS: